 Lift the dough and place carefully in the greased tin.
 Adjust to fill the tin evenly.
 Do not disturb the layers.
 Now cover this with a plastic, with ample room to grow.
 The top shouldn’t be touching the cover. let this prove in a warm place.
 This might take up several hours.
 (4-6 hours) Warmer the room temperature, the quicker the rise

 This is how the proofed loaf will look like.
 It is slightly jiggly, softer to the tough and considerably grown to fit the tin. the dough will spring back when poked.
+Check this video.
 Pre-heat the oven to 360 F and place the rack in the bottom 2/3 of the oven.
 This will stop from top catching too much.
 Ans back for 40 – 50 minutes.
 Turn the loaf around after the first 20 minutes, so that both sides will be baked evenly.

 Once the loaf is baked (golden brown and sound hollow when tapped) take it out of the oven.
 Brush with a light sugar syrup.
 This is optional, but will help keep the loaf moist for longer, and add a shine to the top too.
 (Sugar syrup is 1:1 water and sugar, boiled for few minutes until slightly thick)

 Once baked, this need some time to cool down.
 Do not cut it while warm, the filling need to settle and the crumb will be too wet and the layers will fall apart.